 Another way to increase comprehension skills–while often increasing fluency for many students–is to assign timed passages.
 This only works well if you take the time to teach the student what he needs to be doing while he is reading.
 If he is still putting most of his brain power into decoding the words, it is too soon to begin anything but the very bare bones of basic comprehension work.
 You can ask a child who was in the story and what they did, but anything more will result in tears because it is hard work to decode every single word.
 By the time the child gets through a string of words, they have often forgotten what the sentence is about.
 For children who are at this stage in their “learning to read” they will benefit more from fluency practice than comprehension.
 However, you can certainly encourage this type of comprehension during your read aloud times!
 (Just so you know, nobody ever outgrows read aloud time!)
 You can also add layers of comprehension to those stories that your new or struggling reader has built sufficient fluency in, but not for stories that they have only approached once or twice.
 Dyslexic children need substantially more exposures to words and print before they will build fluency.
 Don’t give up!

-For students who are ready to build comprehension skills, I love the McCall-Crabbs booklets available from Spalding Education.
-Spalding sells the original versions from the 60s in individual booklets.
-They also carry a detailed teacher’s guide that explains how to teach approach the different types of passages.
-You can purchase a hardbacked version of the proper McCall-Crabbs version of these stories from Wanda Sanseri or Liz Fitzgerald, because they are added to the student’s workload at Step 31 of the Spell to Write and Read program.
+For students who are ready to build comprehension skills, I love the McCall-Crabbs booklets.
+You can purchase a hardbacked version of the proper McCall-Crabbs version of these stories in one volume from Wanda Sanseri because the stories are added to the student’s workload at Step 31 of the Spell to Write and Read program.
 In the earlier levels of McC-C, students most often practice learning subtleties by deciding on the main idea or possible titles for the stories.
-(You may not always agree with the provided answer on these titles!)
+Spalding International had a great teacher’s manual that includes much more than just the answers to the questions, but it is out of print.
+You may not always agree with the provided answer on these titles!
 As students progress through the levels, they encounter more and more subtleties that require them to think through their answers.
 Some of the questions get pretty misleading too, so careful reading is essential.
 Grade levels can be accurately assessed by averaging every ten stories when the sessions are timed (3 minutes maximum for the whole thing).
 You can arrive at a good approximation with just one story though.
 These little stories are wholesome.
 I have yet to find any that are disturbing in any way.

 The above information on the Arts of Language will get your child through most of his or her school years.
 All that remains is to read great works of literature, discuss them with someone, and write about what you have learned–all while backing up what you say with specific insights gleaned from the work in question.
 That’s pretty much what high school, and to an extent, early college literature teachers expect of their students.
 If you need guidance in these areas, you will want to go with one of the classical curriculum options, such as Omnibus from Veritas Press, which combines literature, history, and theology into one huge “class” each year for 6 terms.
 Personally, I feel that 7th grade is too early to begin their courses, but I’m a mother of sons, and it is well documented that boys mature at a slower rate than girls.
 This is another area when you are best served by waiting for puberty to be well underway before launching into the higher order thinking required.
 If you don’t, you will just spend a lot of time bashing heads!
 Another option for literature at this level is Janice Campbell’s Excellence in Literature series.
 Hewitt’s Lightning Lit is another strong choice.
 Of course, Sonlight and Tapestry of Grace are wonderful options as well.
 Ambleside Online is fabulous too.
 I have pros and cons for each of these as well (I’ll do a review of each of these on another page someplace), but when you come right down to brass tacks, what’s best for YOU and YOUR children will depend on YOUR family’s needs, goals, and preferences.
 One way to tell whether you might prefer one of these options over another is to look at their book lists.
 As stated earlier, there are so many wonderful titles “out there” and there’s no way any one person could tackle all of them.
 We have to choose!
 So I leave you with that–choose.
 Then give yourself the freedom to enjoy your choice.
 Homeschooling really is about the journey not the destination!